 - 400 ml unsweetened plant milk - such as almond milk or coconut milk

-- 1 tsp freshly ground turmeric - you can also use powdered turmeric but freshly ground turmeric gives the best flavour and nutritional benefits.
+- 1 teaspoon freshly ground turmeric - you can also use powdered turmeric but freshly ground turmeric gives the best flavour and nutritional benefits.

-- 1/2 tsp freshly ground ginger - similar to turmeric above, I would advise using fresh ginger.
+- ½ teaspoon freshly ground ginger - similar to turmeric above, I would advise using fresh ginger.
 Only use ginger powder if you do not have an option.

 - 1 pinch of Cardamon

 - 1 pinch of ground black pepper - aids the absorption of turmeric as it contains Piperine, a compound that inhibits the breakdown of turmeric in the gut and the liver.
 It does so by increasing its bio-availability.